Submitty/submitty.github.io/_docs/sysadmin/configuration/registration_feed.md

 ```php
 define('CSV_FILE', '/path/to/datafile.csv');
 ```
-This defines the constant `CSV_FILE` and sets it to the value `/path/to/datafile.csv`.
+This defines the constant `CSV_FILE` and sets its value to `/path/to/datafile.csv`.

 _Do not change the constant_.
 Only change the constant's value.

-We would need to change the value to reflect where the student data CSV is located (did you [note this](/sysadmin/configuration/registration_feed#4-before-installing-auto-feed-script) back in chapter 5?).
+We would need to change the value to reflect where the student data CSV is located (did you [note this](/sysadmin/configuration/registration_feed#4-before-installing-auto-feed-script) back in chapter 3?).
 For example, if your data warehouse delivers the feed CSV to `/users/datawarehouse/enrollment.csv` -- then change the line to read:
 ```php
 define('CSV_FILE', '/users/datawarehouse/enrollment.csv');